Cv-Keep/cvkeep-frontend/README.md

 2. Run `npm install` from root dir
 3. Run `npm run serve`

 :warning: The steps above will run a non-configured plaform.
-We strongly recommend you to read the full documentation in order to properly configure you plaform, including `.env` files, frontend and backend.
+We strongly recommend you to read the full documentation in order to properly configure your plaform, including `.env` files, frontend and backend.

 # Documentation